Remote Working in 2020: A Look at Evolving Trends in Shared Office Spaces

 As anyone who remembers school (particularly college and beyond) can attest, studying for final exams and/or writing papers requires an immense amount of focus.
 The right environment can make or break that focus.
 Since coworking has been shown to increase productivity and creativity, it’s not surprising that students are turning to it to get their work done.

 Shared and temporary office spaces offer a variety of atmospheres that suit students’ needs.
-There are private booths or offices for heads-down, deadline-driven written work or calls, collaboration spaces for study groups, desks in larger, shared areas for work that requires concentration but not total isolation.
+There are turnkey private office solutions for heads-down, deadline-driven written work or calls, collaboration spaces for study groups, desks in larger, shared areas for work that requires concentration but not total isolation.

 “Besides the interaction between students, coworking environments can help them experience hands-on training from professionals,” guest author Chloe Taylor writes in a piece on students.org.
 “This makes coworking spaces an interesting alternative to libraries — a large number of resources are at their disposal, with the added benefit of communication with each other and various experts.”